-Here’s a list of some of the most prominent features that make it one of the best free audio editors:
+Here’s a list of some of the most prominent features that make it one of the best free audio editing software:

-- Import & export files in different formats, such as AIFF, MP3, and more
+- Import & export music files in different formats, such as AIFF, MP3, and more

 - Import & export multiple files at once